Germ theory's key 19th century figures: Louis Pasteur

-Louis Pasteur's final contribution was a vaccination for rabies.
+Pasteur's final contribution was a vaccination for rabies.
 Unlike bacteria, viruses were less understood at the time and Pasteur could not observe them in his microscope.
 However, he understood the virus was attacking the nervous system.
 After a few failed attempts at attenuating the virus, he extracted spinal fluid from rabbits with rabies and left the flasks open to air out and dry.
 This method finally decreased the virulence of the rabies virus.
 Dom Pedro III wanted Pasteur to test this successful vaccine on human subjects; specifically convicts sentenced to death.
 Pasteur wrote a letter back that his "hand trembled" at the thought of injecting a person.
 Though Pasteur was fearful, he was faced with a choice when a child was brought to Hôpital des Enfants-malades with multiple bites from a rabid dog.
 The child's doctor Joseph Grancher asked Pasteur to treat the boy even though Pasteur was unsure of the vaccine's effect on a human.
 Dr. Grancher reminded Pasteur that he would die regardless.
-Since Louis Pasteur was not a physician, Dr. Grancher injected the boy with his first injection on July 6 of 1885.
+Since Pasteur was not a physician, Dr. Grancher injected the boy with his first injection on July 6 of 1885.
 This child was then given 12 more injections over the span of 10 days.
 He never contracted rabies and was the first human being to get inoculated.

 Louis Pasteur was known as a pioneer of microbiology and "The father of immunology".
 People from all over the world wanted to get vaccinated for rabies, so in 1880 l'Institut Pasteur was constructed in Paris.
 Pasteur's health declined and on his last birthday he was widely celebrated by the scientific community.
 He died in 1895 and is buried within a mausoleum inside of the Pasteur Institute.
 Scientists continued his research at these institutes and they discovered other pathogens and important prophylactic measures.